Omak, Washington: Cityscape

 Omak is a planned city.
 Throughout the 20th century, Ross designed what would become the city of Omak.
 Within a year of its establishment, the town had a central business district with a public bank and hotel supported by the local agricultural industry.
 The town was provided with a post office, previously known as Epley.
 Ross founded Omak School District in 1906; soon after this its first school, Omak Schoolhouse, was built.
 In 1910, a meat market, hardware shop, law office, stationery and confectionery store were constructed in Downtown Omak.
 A steel bridge built the following year collapsed into the Okanogan River upon initial use.
 It was quickly rebuilt with no further problems.

 The city consists of a central business district and residential areas.
 Downtown Omak, the central business district, is the economic center for Omak and Okanogan County.
 There are several functional churches in the city.
 The post office in Omak—managed by United States Postal Service (USPS)—is the city's only listing of the National Register of Historic Places (NRHP).
 The Breadline Cafe is a notable restaurant and music venue in Downtown Omak.
 The City of Omak maintains the Omak Memorial Cemetery, comprising around 3,747 graves in a region located adjacent to Washington State Route 215, having been formerly known as Okanoma Cemetery.
 The 118 acre North Omak Business Park, the city's business park, is bordered by U.S. Route 97 from the east.
 The city's residential neighborhoods are encompassed by East Omak and South Omak.

 Demographics

 The 1910 United States census, before the city's incorporation, recorded 520 residents.
 The following 1920 census—the first to define Omak as a distinct subdivision—counted 2,500 residents, making it the most populous municipality of Okanogan County, having surpassed Okanogan (1,519 residents).
 Subsequent census counts documented an increase to 4,000 residents before a shrink in population at the 1980 census, when fruit prices rose, land was lost, and major employers were shut down.
 After this decline, the population steadily increased, approaching approximately 5,000 residents by the 2000 census.
 Between 1990 and 2000, the city's population experienced a boom of 14.7 percent, while between 2000 and 2010, the population increased by around 2.6 percent.
-The United States Census Bureau estimated that there were 4,792 residents in 2013, representing a 0.6 percent increase over the 2010 census, while an estimate from Office of Federal Financial Management in 2013 documented a population decrease of 0.3 percent to 4,830 people.
-A 2011 study from the United States Census Bureau showed that there were 4,881 residents, a 0.7 percent increase over the 2010 census.